JuanCaicedo/speaking/README.md

 critical css for their own sites and will know the tools required to successfully implement it.

-# How to bring a project back from the dead

-Great modules sometimes become unmaintained.
-It's a sad aspect of Open Source and the (huge) NPM ecosystem, but one we often have to grapple with.
-The great news is that you as a developer can take that code and get it back to thriving with determination, planning, and not as much effort as you might think.
-In this talk I'll talk about how I took Oboe.js, a library for progressive JSON parsing, and got it back up to a thriving project with great tooling and an all ES6 code base.

-# Stealth-caching: showing our most expensive feature to 10m users

-How do you show the results of a complicated query (that may not have results) while still keeping fast load times?
-This was a problem we faced at SpanishDict.com when we rolled out our example sentences feature to our 10 million unique monthly visitors.
-In this talk, I will talk through our solution that leverages client-side rendering for improved performance and caching through Redis for improved user experience.

-# Stealth-caching: como mostrarle el feature más costoso a todos los usuarios

-Cómo se hace para poder mostrarle el resultado de un query complicado (el cual podría no tener resultados) manteniendo un tiempo de carga corto? Éste fue el problema que tuvimos en SpanishDict.com cuando queríamos mostrarle nuestras frases de ejemplos a todos nuestros 10 millones de usuarios mensuales.
-En esta charla, explicaré nuestra solución que utiliza rendering desde el cliente para mejorar el rendimiento y caching con Redis para mejorar la experiencia del usuario.

 # Building Command Line Applications, the Node Way

 A program becomes much more powerful when it evolves from a simple script to a